plimaye0329/PulsarXplorer/README.md

 ```bash
 singularity exec --bind ./candidates:/data transientxplorer.sif python3 TransientXplorer.py
 ```
 This will by default run the application on ```localhost:8050```.
-If you want to specify a user defined port run:
+If you want to specify a user defined port, run:

 ```bash
 singularity exec --bind ./candidates:/data transientxplorer.sif python3 TransientXplorer.py --port <port number>